Thoughts about web performance and frameworks

 For strictly static content, simple optimizations go a long way.
 Implementing gzip, compressing images, and hosting the content on a Content Distribution Network (CDN), are easy to implement.
 Plenty of plugins also exist to make the process code free and painless.

-Advance techniques like applying Brotli, heavily caching assets, and using service workers can be used to make your static site offline ready and possibly the fastest website in the world.
+Advanced techniques like applying Brotli, heavily caching assets, and using service workers can be used to make your static site offline ready and possibly the fastest website in the world.

 The next category, content-heavy sites are the hardest to accommodate for.
 Static sites will not cut it because things like animations, search and dynamic content are required.
-Libraries like jquery seem just sufficiently unwieldy to use but libraries like React are also too heavyweight for what you want.
-Furthermore, virtual dom's benefits don't shine through as much when you are replacing large portions of the DOM and users aren't interacting a whole lot on each page.
+Libraries like jQuery seem just sufficiently unwieldy to use but libraries like React are also too heavyweight for what you want.
+Furthermore, virtual DOM’s benefits don’t shine through as much when you are replacing large portions of the DOM and users aren’t interacting a whole lot on each page.

 The same old rules for static content apply, but libraries like Svelte and Preact occupy the sweet spot for this kind of content.
 Server-side rendering followed by hydration would deliver the most important content to your users first followed by the interactive elements.